KMS Fusion: Initial idea

-DOD contract
+Department of Defense contract

 In the fall of 1968, shortly after returning to the US, Brueckner wrote a report for the AEC on the laser systems and the focus fusion concepts also presented at the meeting.
 He proposed a small research program to further study these concepts, but the AEC proved uninterested.
-He then approached the Department of Defense's Division of Nuclear Applications, and they proved willing to fund an initial study.
+He then approached the Department of Defense's (DOD) Division of Nuclear Applications, and they proved willing to fund an initial study.
 As this was classified information, he was not allowed to tell Siegel about his idea.

 Working with mathematical physics expert John Faulkner, and later Raymond Grandey, they produced a one-dimensional computer simulation that considered the energy input from the laser, the conduction of this energy by electrons in the resulting plasma, and the formation of shock waves due to the rapid heating.
 To their surprise, the number of reactions was much higher than they initially expected, and this meant the required laser was some 10,000 times less powerful than the British and French teams had calculated; about 1 kilojoule of laser energy would be needed to create ignition.
 At the time, lasers were just reaching about 100 J energy levels, up from about 10 J only a few years earlier.
 This suggested lasers of the required energy would be available in the next few years.
 (Note: The 2008 interview with Brueckner also mentions Ralph Janda and a visit the two took to the weapons labs.
 It is not clear whether this was before or after the AEC became involved, as noted below.)

 Brueckner returned the result to the DOD and explained that it appeared to be extremely important with near-term commercial applications.